zhenlan0426/variational-autoencoder/README.md

 # variational-autoencoder
-build VAE and apply it to MNIST
+Implement VAE/Conditional VAE and apply it to MNIST